 There are several over-the-counter shampoos you can buy to loosen your baby's cradle cap.
 Before choosing a shampoo, check the ingredients and ask your health care provider to ensure it won't bother your baby's scalp.
 Try to avoid ingredients like groundnut oil, peanut oil, or other possible irritants and allergens.

 Follow instructions from the bottle and your health care provider.
 Don't let any shampoo get into your baby's eyes -- shampoos for loosening cradle cap are stronger than typical infant shampoo!
 If you notice that your baby's condition gets worse, stop using the shampoo and consult with your health care provider to see if your baby has eczema.

 When to see a doctor for cradle cap

-If your baby's cradle cap gets inflamed or becomes infected, you should make an appointment to see a healthcare provider.
+If your baby's cradle cap gets inflamed or becomes infected, you should make an appointment to see a health care provider.
 They might prescribe antibiotics, an antifungal cream, hydrocortisone, or a medicated shampoo.
-See a doctor for cradle cap if:
+See a doctor for cradle cap treatment for the following circumstances:

-- Cradle cap continues past three months of age or is itchy.
+- Cradle cap continues past 3 months of age or is itchy.
 This could mean that your baby has eczema and needs different treatment.

 - You treat your baby's cradle cap, but it doesn't improve, or if the cradle cap spreads to the face or body.